 Cal returned to the NCAA Championship for three consecutive years from 1998-2000, finishing 15th at New Mexico, 16th at Minnesota and 17th at Auburn, respectively.
 The Bears were tied for fourth at the NCAA Tempe Regional, fourth at the NCAA Tucson Regional and tied for 10th at the NCAA Madera Regional during those three seasons, after finishing fourth, fifth and third, respectively, at the Pac-10 Championship.

-Arroyo was back again in 1998-99 and led a now-veteran group that also included 2001 U.S. Amateur runner-up Robert Hamilton to its 16th-place national finish.
+Arroyo was back again in 1998-99 and led a now-veteran group that also included 2001 U.S. Amateur runner-up and 2002 Masters participant Robert Hamilton to its 16th-place showing.
 The Bears missed a playoff at the NCAA’s to have an opportunity to make the cut by a single shot.

-Wi is in his 11th season playing on the PGA TOUR in 2014 and has finished second five times, most recently at the 2012 AT&T Pebble Beach National Pro-Am.
+Wi is in his 12th season playing on the PGA TOUR in 2015 and has finished second five times in his career, most recently at the 2012 AT&T Pebble Beach National Pro-Am.

-In addition to his role as Cal’s head coach, Desimone will add Palmer Cup duties when he will serve as head coach for a Team USA featuring Hagy when the 2014 event is played June 26-28 at the Walton Heath Golf Club in Surrey, England.
-Desimone is also the former Manager of the University of California Golf Club (1979-2010), a 130-member Associate Club of the Northern California Golf Association, as well as a former member of the PING Advisory Committee for college golf.
+In addition to his role as Cal’s head coach, Desimone is also the former Manager of the University of California Golf Club (1979-2010), a 130-member Associate Club of the Northern California Golf Association, as well as a former member of the PING Advisory Committee for college golf.
 In addition, he served two stints on the NCAA Pacific Region Selection Committee for the NCAA Western Regional (1991-93, 2002-04) and was on the campus-wide NCAA Self-Certification Committee in the mid-1990’s.

 Desimone played for the Bears’ men’s basketball team as an undergraduate and then served in the United States military before returning to Cal to complete a double major in history and physical education, while also earning his master’s degree in physical education.
 After graduating from Cal, Desimone left Berkeley to become the Director of Athletics at the College Preparatory School in Oakland where he remained until 1988.
 Desimone returned to Cal in the fall of 1979 as the men’s golf head coach, and shared responsibilities with both jobs until 1988, when he joined Cal on a full-time basis.

 Desimone lives in Orinda with his wife, Linda.
-The couple has two children who live in Minneapolis, Minn.
+The couple has two children who live in Minneapolis.
 Kim graduated in 2006 from Cal Poly and Robert is a 2008 graduate of Northern Michigan.